krzys9876/spark-model-tutorial/README.md

         output
     }

 It's shorter, all we do here is calculation of one column at a time.
 This is much better to me.
 It is clearer and compile-time verifiable.
-Of course - the compiler will not correct typos in column names, but they can easily be replaced with constants.
+Of course - the compiler will not correct typos in column names, but they can be replaced with constants.

 One could argue that chaining *withColumn* functions degrades performance.
 This should be checked every time we perceive speed as a decisive factor.
 Quite often this will not be a case and if only the performance is satisfactory readability should be regarded as critical.

 But this still isn't perfect (if anything is...)

 Take a look at testability.
 In order to calculate anything through Spark you must instantiate a SparkSession object, run the process and eventually close the session.
 This all takes precious time.
 One spark-based test can take many seconds, sometimes even a few minutes.

-This practically cancels falst TDD flow of Red/Green/Refactor, where we aim at miliseconds or seconds at mosts.
+This practically cancels fast TDD flow of Red/Green/Refactor, where we assume testing at milliseconds or seconds at most.

 Is there something we can do about it?